 Click on an IP point, or existing curve, and you'll see the filleting arc passing through the cursor position.
 Move the mouse to resize the arc, and click to place it.

-You can select an exact radius (or specify lead-in/out spiral transitions) by right-clicking the mouse and selcting Enter Radius from the menu.
+You can select an exact radius (or specify lead-in/out spiral transitions) by right-clicking the mouse and selecting Enter Radius from the menu.

 You can enter a specific radius, or select the maximum radius which is shown.
 The maximum radius will fillet the angle with a curve stretching all the way to the nearer of the neighbouring IP positions.